benshimonz/V1/README.md

 Schema-free property graphs do not define nor enforce entity-types nor relationships-types; each vertex and each edge may contain attributes with any name and any value type.
 Without schema we can’t enforce integrity.
 Without integrity there are no formal building-blocks for representing patterns.

-In order to ask and answer queries such as *“Any person that owns a red car”* we need first to:
+In order to ask and answer queries such as *“Any person that owns a red vehicle”* we need first to:
-* Define 'Person' and 'Car' entity types
+* Define 'Person' and 'Vehicle' entity types
-* Ensure that each Person and Car entities are of the relevant entity types
+* Ensure that each Person and Vehicle entities are of the relevant entity types
 * Define 'owns' relationship type
-* Defines that the 'owns' relationship type holds between a Person and a Car
+* Defines that the 'owns' relationship type holds between a Person and a Vehicle
-* Define a 'Color' property for the Car entity type
+* Define a 'Color' property for the Vehicle entity type
 * Define that Color holds a string, or better, define a categorical data type

 ## Patterns and pattern languages